Illumina/IlluminaConnectedAnnotationsDocumentation/versioned_docs/version-3.25/introduction/getting-started-dragen.md

 ---
-title: Getting Started with Dragen
+title: Getting Started with DRAGEN
 ---

-Illumina Connected Annotations, comes bundled with Dragen.
-Users can annotate VCF files by enabling annotation on the Dragen command-line or by running the standalone tool.
+Illumina Connected Annotations, comes bundled with DRAGEN.
+Users can annotate VCF files by enabling annotation on the DRAGEN command-line or by running the standalone tool.

 By default, the Annotations binaries are located in the `<INSTALL_PATH>/share/nirvana` directory.
 This directory includes two files: